a-weinert/a-weinert.github.io/_posts/2021-07-16-webHyphenation.md

 ## Hyphenation

+A generous dose of conditional or soft hyphens (<code>"&amp;shy;"</code>) on the site's texts can greatly enhance the appearance especially with variable sizes and menus.
+On the other hand, putting the "&amp;shy;s" in by hand is troublesome and the spoils the readability for the developer or author.
+Some tool support or automatism would be welcome.

-For many tools and editors this is no bright story even when the language is mere English -- and Jekyll is no exception here.
+But alas, for many tools and editors, hyphenation is no bright story even when the language is mere English -- and Jekyll is no exception here.
-This post presents a tool able to add conditional ("soft" &amp;shy;) breaks to the (markdown) texts and (html) layouts or to remove them for sake of readability.
+This post presents a tool able to add conditional ("soft" &amp;shy;) breaks to the (markdown) texts and (html) layouts or to remove them for sake of source readability.

-All needed is an actual (implementation version >= 1.21.05) [Frame4](https://frame4j.de/index_en.html "a Java (8) framework") best as installed extension on a Java8 and an hyphenation definition file in the form of
+All needed is an actual (implementation version >= 1.21.06) [Frame4](https://frame4j.de/index_en.html "a Java (8) framework") best as installed extension on a Java8 and an hyphenation definition file in the form of